farthornas/labear/README.md

 ![alt text](Spectrogram_denoised.png)

-Maybe this is something we should explore to obtain stronger features in the spectrograms and so ease the task for the ML algorithm?
-How do we distinguish noise from signals of interrests though?
+For certain applications de-noising might be needed to enhance features in the spectrograms and so ease the task for the ML algorithm?

-We should look up the article by Ethan Sutin on sound detection using ML (`https://oreil.ly/747uv`)
+This is an intereting article by Ethan Sutin on sound detection using ML (`https://oreil.ly/747uv`)

 ## A note on synthetic data generation.
 Appliances datasets are currently small reducing the amount of traning and validation data available for the algorithm.